Gustav Gunsenheimer: Life and career

-He returned to Schweinfurt in 1968 and led the oratorio choir "Liederkranz Schweinfurt".
-From 1969 he was the church musician at St. Lukas.
-He initiated there in 1970 an annual festival "Musiktage am Hochfeld" (Music days at the Hochfeld, the location of the church), also another regular festival "Musik um die Osterzeit" (Music for Eastertide).
-For these concerts, he was able to attract musicians who would not normally play at a small church, such as the Bamberger Streichquartett (Bamberg String Quartet), the violinist Wolfgang Forchert, soloists at the beginning of their career such as soprano Barbara Schlick, contralto Waltraud Meier, tenor Christoph Prégardien, and the guitarist Michael Tröster.
+He returned to Schweinfurt in 1968, teaching music at an elementary school and leading the oratorio choir "Liederkranz Schweinfurt" for almost 30 years, until 1997.
+He was the church musician at St. Lukas from 1969.
+He initiated in 1970 an annual festival "Musiktage am Hochfeld" (Music days at the Hochfeld, the location of the church), as well as another regular festival "Musik um die Osterzeit" (Music for Eastertide).
+For these concerts, he was able to attract musicians who would not normally play at a small church, such as the Bamberger Streichquartett (Bamberg String Quartet), the violinist Wolfgang Forchert, soloists at the beginning of their careers such as soprano Barbara Schlick, contralto Waltraud Meier, tenor Christoph Prégardien, and the guitarist Michael Tröster.
 He grouped the music around themes, such as anniversaries of composers.
-In 2013, the programs were focused on music on texts by Friedrich Rückert, to commemorate his 150th anniversary of death.
+In 2013, the programs focused on music set to texts by Friedrich Rückert, to commemorate his 150th anniversary of death.
+With "Fränkischer Singkreis", he performed the world premieres of 14 works at a composition competition in Bad Brückenau.

-Gunsenheimer succeeded Karl Thomas after his death in 1973 as conductor of the annual Chorleiterwoche im Landesverband Evangelischer Kirchenchöre, a week of meetings and music for Bavarian Protestant chorale conductors).
+Gunsenheimer succeeded Kurt Thomas after his death in 1973 as conductor of the annual Chorleiterwoche im Landesverband Evangelischer Kirchenchöre, a week of meetings and music for Bavarian Protestant chorale conductors that he led until 2002.
 He had a position as lecturer at the Fachhochschule Würzburg, later also at the Musikhochschule Würzburg in music therapy.
 He was responsible for the church music at St. Lukas until the first Sunday in Advent of 2015.

-In 1983 he was honoured with the title Kirchenmusikdirektor (director of church music with regional responsibility).
-In 1987 he was awarded the Stadtmedaille Schweinfurt, and on 12 December 1989 the Cross of the Order of Merit.
+In 1983, he was honoured with the title Kirchenmusikdirektor (director of church music with regional responsibility).
+In 1987 he was awarded the Stadtmedaille Schweinfurt, and on 12 December 1989 the Cross of the Order of Merit of the Federal Republic of Germany.
+He received the Bach medal from Evangelischer Posaunendienst Deutschland in 2010, and became an honorary member of the Fränkischer Sängerbund association in 2011.

+Gunsenheimer died on 3 March 2026, at the age of 91.
+(Note: Some sources mislabel his age as "92".)

 Selected compositions

-Gunsenheimer composed cantatas, motets, music for brass ensemble, organ and orchestra.
-His compositions relate to traditional models, and can be performed by amateurs.
+Gunsenheimer composed cantatas, motets, and instrumental music for brass ensemble, organ, and orchestra.
+Many of his compositions relate to traditional models, and can be performed by amateurs.
+His Evangelienmotetten were written for advanced choirs.
+The German National Library lists 292 works including: